Emmanuel-Gonzales/reading-note/Code-102-Reading-Notes/Class-06-Activate-web-pages-with-JavaScript.md

 # Javascript

 Is a high function programing language.
 It is responsible for most of the interactivity on a web page.
-It's usualy linked to an HTML document using a "script" comand in the HTML doc, or an external link to a seperate JavaScript page.
+It's usually linked to an HTML document using a "script" command in the HTML doc, or an external link to a separate JavaScript page.

-## Basic Comands
+## Basic Commands

 Console.log() - Prints text in the console

 ### Declare Variable

- ""let"" and ""const"" lets you assin a word to another word.
+ "let" and "const" lets you assign a word to another word.

  Example: let myName = ("Emmanuel")